 - 3.3 The College Mission Statement together with the strategic pillars of the College agreed by the Corporation from time to time, seek to encapsulate the core purposes and aims of the College.
 Corporation Members should have due regard to these purposes and aims and to the Core Value Statements when conducting the business of the Corporation and considering the activities and proposed activities of the College. - 3.4 The Corporation recognises its obligations to all those with whom it and/or the College have dealings, including students, employees, suppliers, other educational institutions and the wider community.
-In particular, the Corporation is committed to: - 3.5 having close regard to the voice of the learner; - 3.6 combating any discrimination within the College on the grounds of the characteristics protected by the Equality Act 2010 ("the 2010 Act") and promoting equality in accordance with its duty under the 2010 Act; - 3.7 upholding the principles set out in the College's Student Charter, copies of which are available from the Clerk; and - 3.8 engaging with the community which the College serves in order to understand and meet its needs; and - 3.9 observing its duty under the Education (No 2) Act 1986 to take reasonable steps to ensure freedom of speech for members of the College community and visiting speakers and its duty under the Counter Terrorism and Security Act 2015 to have regard to the need, when exercising its functions, to prevent people from being drawn into terrorism. - 3.10 The Corporation is committed to ensuring that it conducts its business in accordance with the highest ethical standards as set out in more detail in this Code. - 3.11 The Corporation is also fully committed to child protection and expects its members to conduct themselves at all times in accordance with the highest standards of behaviour.
+In particular, the Corporation is committed to: - 3.5 having close regard to the voice of the learner; - 3.6 combating any discrimination within the College on the grounds of the characteristics protected by the Equality Act 2010 ("the 2010 Act") and promoting equality in accordance with its duty under the 2010 Act; - 3.7 upholding the principles set out in the College's Student Agreement/Contract, copies of which are available on request from the Director of Governance; and - 3.8 engaging with the community which the College serves in order to understand and meet its needs; and - observing its duty under the Education (No 2) Act 1986 to take reasonable steps to ensure freedom of speech1 for members of the College community and visiting speakers and its duty under the Counter Terrorism and Security Act 2015 and Prevent Duty 2023 to have regard to the need, when exercising its functions, to prevent people from being drawn into terrorism. - 3.10 The Corporation is committed to ensuring that it conducts its business in accordance with the highest ethical standards as set out in more detail in this Code. - 3.11 The Corporation is fully committed to child protection, safeguarding, and online safety and expects its members to conduct themselves at all times in accordance with the highest standards of behaviour.